changm/BackoutBot/README.md

 Finally, if a regression is detected, it will output in regressions.txt

 ## Config
-Modify config.txt to the location of your gecko / gaia directory
+Modify config.txt to point to the location of your gecko / gaia directory

 ## Running
 Easy thing to do is just do ./run.sh.
-This will move your gaia commit one commit forward.
+This will move your gaia directory one commit forward.

 If you need to run one commit again, you can run python main.py

 If you want to run the next commit without running forever, ./runOnce.sh

 ## Updating Gecko
 You have to manually update Gecko.
-The Gecko revision is read from the config.txt file, so you should flash from that gecko directory
+The Gecko revision is gecko directory read from the config.txt file, so you should flash from that gecko directory.
+Try to update Gecko once every day or two.

 ## FAQ
   1. I can't install any of the requirements?
 It says Permission denied!